ambrop72/aprinter/README.md

 ## Configuration and Compilation Web Service

-A web service for graphical configuration and compilation is in development.
+A web service for graphical configuration and compilation of the firmware is in development.
+It is available publicly [on this address](http://52.10.217.225/).
+This is the simplest way to configure and build the firmware, and works with any operating system.

-It can be built and started locally as follows:
+However, you can easily start the service locally, as follows:

 ```
 nix-build nix/ -A aprinterService -o ~/aprinter-service